-Maite Conde is a University Lecturer in Brazilian Studies and a Fellow of Jesus College.
+Maite Conde is Professor of Brazilian Studies and Visual Culture and a Fellow of Jesus College.
 She is Director of Studies for Part II and the Year Abroad in Modern and Medieval Languages.

 Maite Conde's academic interests include:

 - Cinema, especially world cinema

 - Spanish American and Brazilian film

 - Brazilian literature and culture

 - Lusophone African cinema and literature

 - MA Hons, Glasgow.

 - PhD, University of California, Los Angeles.